YassineElbouchaibi/YassineElbouchaibi.github.io/content/blog/rust-ownership-borrowing-lifetimes-explained/index.md

 ```

 Here, we have created a String value `s1` using the `from` function, which returns a heap-allocated string.
 Then, we assign `s1` to `s2`, which transfers ownership of the string from `s1` to `s2`.
 Finally, we print `s2`, which works fine.
 However, if we try to print `s1`, the compiler will complain that `s1` no longer has ownership of the string.

+Ownership may seem like a hurdle, but it brings efficiency in Rust by enabling the Rust compiler to know how long each variable's life will last and allocate exactly the amount of memory required.

 ## Borrowing